Measuring Intent Comprehension in LLMs: Discussion and Limitations

-Our research points toward the importance of understanding the intent or purpose that brings users to use LLMs and other AI models.
-In this study, we show that LLMs often miss user intent and respond to differences in superficial phrasing.
-Future research could more deeply and directly quantify user intent, processes through which intent emerges from preferences or through interaction with generative models, and the inherent limitations of fully expressing complex and original intent.
-Improved intent identification will enable to better measure models' ability to capture and respond appropriately.
-Consider recent work that demonstrates the difficulty users experience in trying to express their intent to generate a specific image \citep{vafa2025s}.
+Our research highlights the importance of understanding the intent that drives users’ use of LLMs and other AI models.
+We show that LLMs often fail to recover user intent and instead respond to superficial differences in phrasing.
+Future research could quantify user intent directly, study how intent emerges from preferences and evolves through interaction with generative models, and characterize the limits of expressing complex, original intent—advances that should improve models’ ability to infer and respond appropriately.